 I always thought imieniny (name day) was a Polish tradition just to find out that as it comes from feast days of Catholic saints it is widely observed in various European countries and Latin America as well.

-The day of the saint one is sharing first name with is the date of imieniny, celebrated similar to birthdays with flowers, cakes, parties and sometimes small gifts.
+The day of the saint one is sharing the first name with is the date of imieniny, celebrated similarly to birthdays with flowers, cakes, parties and sometimes small gifts.

-Except for the above, name days are not all that bad, some people actually prefer them to birthdays, especially after certain age because they are not overshadowed by thought of getting old.
+Except for the above, name days are not all that bad, some people actually prefer them to birthdays, especially after a certain age because they are not overshadowed by the thought of getting old.

 And do you celebrate name days in your part of the world?
-What’s your thoughts on this?
+What’re your thoughts on this?
 Let us know in the comments section below…